• Skip to primary navigation

 Italian Official Language

 I'm not saying that these perceptions are right, this is just what the people at that time thought.
-It hasn't been that long ago that Italy chose what the official dialect of Italy would be.
+It wasn't that long ago that Italy chose what the official dialect of Italy would be.

 Each region still speaks its dialect, and my dialect is Triestine, called after Trieste.